meetuparchive/bazel-s3-cache/README.md

 > 💡 To install serverless, run `make dependencies`

 This lambda is configured through its environment variables.
-Most of these have a default. `GITHUB_TOKEN` must be provided.
-Optional support for posting a slack message to reviewers is supported by providing a `SLACK_TOKEN`

 | Name          | Description                                      |
 |---------------|--------------------------------------------------|